A less-glitzy Detroit auto show returns after 3-year absence

 Gone from Detroit’s Huntington Place convention center are the elaborate multi-story displays that cost millions and took months to construct.
 There won’t be any attention-grabbing stunts, like driving cars up steps and through the front doors or an ice rink with figure skaters.
 Though many automakers, including some from Europe and Asia, decided not to attend, area dealers stepped in with displays for their brands.

-Instead of around 50 new model debuts as in past years, there’s only one truly new one: The Ford Mustang, to be unveiled Wednesday night at a big outdoor event along the Detroit River.
+Instead of around 50 new model debuts as in past years, there’s only one truly new one: The Ford Mustang, unveiled Wednesday night at a big outdoor event along the Detroit River attended by about 3,000 Mustang enthusiasts.
 Instead of the usual 5,000 journalists, only about 1,900 received credentials this year.

+The seventh-generation Mustang, which goes on sale next summer, may well be the last gas-powered version of the muscle car as Ford powers more of its lineup with batteries.
+The company plans for half of its global production to be electric by 2030.

+The new Mustang is built on the same underpinnings as generation six.
+But it gets an all-new look inside and out with a revamped 5-liter V8 in the GT, and a new 2.3-liter turbocharged four for lower trim lines.

 Zimmerman said the downsizing of auto shows is part of worldwide trend that started about a decade ago and this year forced the cancellation of the auto show in Geneva, Switzerland.
 Other auto shows, too, are shifting their focus to letting customers in their region see and even drive new vehicles.